• Skip to primary navigation

 Instructions

-• Finish and serve: Once the potatoes are cooked and the picadillo is ready, remove the bay leaf and discard it.
-Serve the Cuban picadillo over cooked white rice, garnish with fresh parsley or cilantro, and enjoy!
+• Serve & Enjoy: Once the potatoes are soft and the picadillo is ready, remove the bay leaf and discard it.
+Serve hot with white rice.

 Video